-The pension may be partially converted to a lump sum after receiving the pension for 5 years, subject to conditions.
+The pension may be partially converted to a lump sum after receiving the pension for between 5 and 7 years, subject to conditions.

 The insured may be required to undergo medical examination by a doctor approved or designated by the National Social Security Fund every 6 months in the first 2 years; thereafter, once a year.